 3. The PCF sends the Nudr_DM_Notify_Response to confirm reception and the result to UDR.

 4. The PCF may notify the AMF of the removal of the UE Policy Association via Npcf_UEPolicyControl_UpdateNotify service operation.
-Alternatively, the PCF may decide to maintain the Policy Association if a default profile is applied, in this case steps 4, 5 and 6 are not executed.5.
-The AMF acknowledges the operation.
+Alternatively, the PCF may decide to maintain the Policy Association if a default profile is applied, in this case steps 4, 5 and 6 are not executed.

+In non-roaming case, the PCF unsubscribes to analytics from NWDAF if any.

+5. The AMF acknowledges the operation.

 6. Steps 2-5 in clause 4.16.13.1 AMF-initiated UE Policy Association Termination are performed to remove the UE Policy Association for this UE and the subscription to Policy Control Request Triggers for that UE Policy Association.